LLM Mesh#

 # Fill with your LLM id.
 For example, if you have an OpenAI connection called "myopenai", LLM_ID can be "openai:myopenai:gpt-4o"

-# To get the list of LLM ids, you can use project.list_llms() (see below)
+# To get the list of LLM ids, you can use project.list_llms() (see above)

 LLM_ID = ""